 February 03, 2020

-I HAD A HUGE BAG OF CARROTS that needed some attention, and so wanted to take a shot at a delicious carrot soup.
+SO, I decided to take a shot at a delicious carrot soup.
 My first batch was good, but not great.
 For the next few batches, I added sweet notes from an overly-ripe pear and golden raisins.
 I also wanted some creaminess, but dairy-free.
 So, I went with cashew cream, which also lends some sweet notes.
 I could have also used coconut milk, but I'm just not a fan of the added taste profile in this kind of soup.
 I do like the addition of fresh turmeric.
 I feel like it helped heighten all the deliciously earthy flavors and the beautiful color.
 I also doubled the number of carrots that most recipes call for.
 When I am making soup, I want enough left over for seconds or to freeze.
 Lastly, most recipes call for peeled carrots.
 I like to keep the skin if I can, and instead of peeling them (and the pear), I scrub them down well with a brush reserved for scrubbing down veggies.
 Another point I wanted to test?
 Broth.
 Most recipes default to using a meat-based broth, but I don't think you need to do that.
 I used a combination of homemade vegetable broth and plain water (5 cups of each) only because it was all the broth I had.
 Still tasted delicious.
 I think you would be fine even if you used just water.
 Last ... if you want to cut this recipe in half - go for it.
 Again, I love family portions and leftovers.

 Creamy Carrot, Ginger & Turmeric Soup